heroku/spark-in-space/readme.md

 ### HA Spark Masters

-High availability spark masters can be accomplished by adding a heroku kafka addon, and utilizing the zookeeper server available in the addon.
+High availability spark masters are provided by the heroku button deploy.
+They are accomplished by adding a heroku kafka addon, and utilizing the zookeeper server available in the addon.

 If there is a `KAFKA_ZOOKEEPER_URL` set, then the spark processes will be configured to use zookeeper for recovery.